ljcooke/coin.rs/README.markdown

 coin – heads or tails
 =====================

-Coin toss implemented in Rust.
+Coin flipping implemented in Rust.

 To get started, run `cargo run`.